Vladimir Grammatikov: Biography

 He was the chief director and artistic director of the children's series for preschoolers, Sesame Street in Russia (NTV).

-In March 2010, Vladimir Grammatikov appointed as creative producer for Disney in Russia.
+In March 2010, Vladimir Grammatikov was appointed as creative producer for Disney in Russia.

-His first full-length work as a director – a children's comedy film Mustached Nanny – leader in film distribution (53 million viewers).
-Grammatikov found himself a niche in children's and teen movies, and virtually all subsequent work of the director in the genre of family movies and won prizes at Soviet and international film festivals.
+His first full-length work as a director was a children's comedy film Mustached Nanny from 1977.
+The film was a box-office hit, which attracted about 53 million viewers at the time.
+Grammatikov found himself a niche in children's and teen films, and virtually all subsequent work of the director in the genre of family films and won prizes at Soviet and international film festivals.
 One of his most famous films afterwards was the international film project Mio in the Land of Faraway (1987).